openSUSE/news-o-o/_posts/2020-05-20-Cloud-based-workers-for-openQA.md

 # Cloud based workers for openQA

 For those who do not know [openQA](https://open.qa/), this is an automated test tool for operating systems and the engine at the heart of openSUSE's automated testing initiative.
-It's implemented in Perl and uses QEMU, by default, for starting and controlling the virtual machines and OpenCV for fuzzy image matching.
+It's implemented mainly in Perl and uses QEMU, by default, for starting and controlling the virtual machines and OpenCV for fuzzy image matching.
 The general architecture is split in 2:

-* One openQA server, aka openQA webui
+* One openQA server, aka openQA web UI
 * Multiple openQA workers, which run the tests

 If you want to know more about openQA, please check the [documentation](https://open.qa/docs).

-openQA workers, which run the tests, are generally on the same network as openQA webui server which is fine most of the time, but if some additionnal hardware must be added, they must be sent physically and only few people can take care of it, which can be problematic.
+openQA workers, which run the tests, are generally on the same network as the openQA web UI server which is fine most of the time, but if some additionnal hardware must be added, they must be sent physically and only few people can take care of it, which can be problematic.
 One solution to this problem is to use cloud based machines, which are by definition on a separate network and accessible through Internet.

-The good news is openQA now supports such setups, by using a local cache service on the worker.
-This service downloads on demand the assets (ISO, HDD images, etc.) through the openQA API via HTTPS, instead of using the legacy NFS mount method.
+The good news is openQA supports such setups by using a local cache service on the worker.
+This service downloads the assets (ISO, HDD images, etc.) on demand through the openQA API via HTTPS, instead of using the legacy NFS mount method.
-Tests and needles are already in git repositories, so they can be fetched from the remote git repositories directly, instead of using them from the NFS share.
+Tests and needles are already in git repositories so they can be fetched from the remote git repositories directly instead of using them from the NFS share.

 First tests have been done on local workers connected to [openqa.opensuse.org](https://openqa.opensuse.org) ([o3](https://openqa.opensuse.org) for short), where NFS share has been replaced by the cache service.
 But this was still on the same network.